puredanger/replicant/README.md

 ### Connect user REPL connection

 The tool should then create a normal socket REPL connection to the repl-port retrieved above.
-When they do so they will be using user-eval and their bindings will be saved off after every REPL evaluation in the binding-atom.
+When they do so they will be using `user-eval` and their bindings will be saved off after every REPL evaluation in the `binding-atom`.

 ### Evaluate in user's environment

-Now that the user's state is being saved off, the tooling repl (the first connection) can evaluate arbitrary expressions (like *ns*) in the context of the first tooling REPL connection using something like `with-user-bindings`:
+Now that the user's state is being saved off, the tooling repl (the first connection) can evaluate arbitrary expressions (like \*ns\*) in the context of the first tooling REPL connection using something like `with-user-bindings`:

 ```